Clear APIs boost enterprise marketing automation tools

 • Event acceptance metrics: success rate, rejection reasons, and lag time by event type.

-Security & governance for compliant data exchange
+Security and governance for calendar data exchange

 • OAuth 2.0 with granular scopes per resource.